viet34tqc/notebook/vue.md

 ## Compare to React

 - Vue doesn't have `setState` function.
 You can mutate the state directly, React doesn't allow.
 For example, you can use `push` to add item to array state, or you can assign state to the new value (`state = newState`)
+- Because of the direct mutation, you can also assign state to new value in Vue. **This could be dangerous** if we mutate one, the other mutate as well
 - Data binding: Data binding is easier in Vue.
 For example, for checkbox value, you only need to define a state and assign it to element via `v-model`.
 Updating value is handled automatically.
 Wheareas, React handles it manually via a `setState`
 - List rendering: I prefer using array method (`map`, `filter`) to render a list in React because it's more like JS
 - Computed: React doesn't need API to calculate a state based on other state.
 Vue requires `computed()`
 - Method props: In React, prop as a method can be call directly, in Vue we need to `defineEmit` first and use `$emit()` to emit events from parent
+- Working with TS: React makes it easier to work with TS, at least for typing event handlers.
+Vue doens't have type for each kind of event.
+- You might not need to declare a state to work with input, in case you are working with event handler [https://vuejs.org/examples/#todomvc](https://vuejs.org/examples/#todomvc)